Slackadays/superb-snippets/README.md

 # ✂️ Welcome to Superb Snippets

-Super Snippets is my collection of C++ snippets that solve common tasks that most programs of yours probably need to do, but for which lack an obvious and/or optimized solution.
+Super Snippets is my collection of C++ snippets that solve common tasks most programs of yours probably need to do but for which lack an obvious and/or optimized solution.

 To use these snippets, just copy and paste them into your own code.
-And if they don't fit your needs perfectly, feel free to customize them!
+And if they don't fit your needs perfectly, feel free to customize them.

+Superb Snippets are better than whatever AI you use for coding because these have been verified to work, and work well they do!

 ## Where these came from